 Cyclists travel 56 miles on scenic back country roads starting in the historic Sleepy Hollow region, across the Bear Mountain Bridge to West Point.
-The route is fully-supported with manned rest stops, SAG wagons and mechanic support.
-A free bus returns athletes to the ride start at the end of the day.
+The route is fully-supported with manned rest stops, SAG and mechanic support.
+A free shuttle bus returns athletes to the ride start at the end of the day.
 Face of America Liberty provides an opportunity to welcome adaptive and able-bodied servicemen and women as teammates and to show them how much we appreciate their service and dedication to the country.

 An Inspiring History